redbrick/docs/docs/services/ldap.md

 ## Deployment

-- OpenLDAP is deployed with Nix to Daedalus and Icarus
+- OpenLDAP is deployed with Nomad to Aperture
-- Daedalus is the master, Icarus is slaved to it and can be used as a read only failover
-- `ldap.internal` and `ldap2.internal` are slaved to Daedalus + Icarus respectively
-- Both servers store their data in `/var/db/openldap`
-- The ldap.secret, which should **ALWAYS** have permissions `400`, and owned by the openldap user, is stored in `/var/secrets`.
-It is not automatically created and must be copied when setting up new hosts
-- `rb-ldap` and `useradm` are wrappers around LDAP that are custom built
+- Unlike most services it is specifically assigned to Glados, rather than dynamically assigned.
+This is so that it always has a static ip address.
+- All LDAP data is stored at `/storage/nomad/openldap`
+- The majority of all LDAP operations are handled by the [admin API](api.md).
+- Our LDAP structure can be viewed, and to a limited degree interacted with, using the [LDAP Account Manager](https://ldap.rb.dcu.ie), the login information for which is in the password vault.

 ## Redbrick Special Notes

-- The root user password is in the passwordsafe
+- The admin user password is in the password vault.
+It should not be used directly as a bind dn, we prefer the use of service accounts for them
-- The OID for most of the schema is [DCU's](http://www.oid-info.com/cgi-bin/display?oid=1.3.6.1.4.1.9736&submit=Display&action=display)
-- The configs that exist for NixOS were mostly ported from our last LDAP server ([`paphos`](../hardware/paphos.md)) to maintain compatibility
+- Service accounts, unlike normal user accounts, cannot be managed by the API.
+The best way to manage them is using [LAM](https://ldap.rb.dcu.ie).
-- At the time of writing, LDAP is not configured with TLS
+- At the time of writing most of our services are not configured to use TLS with LDAPS.
+LDAPS does work, however, it is only configured for use with sssd on the [login boxes](../hardware/login/index.md)
-- There are 2 scripts to manage quotas on /storage that run on the server serving NFS (`zfsquota` and `zfsquotaquery`).
-They are covered under the NFS documentation.
-- There's a user in ldap called testing, for testing.
-The password is in `pwsafe`.
+- Storage quotas are managed by a python script that runs once every hour.
+It gets user quotas from LDAP and sends them to the TrueNAS API to apply restrictions on the `home` and `webtree` datasets by uid number.

-## Operation
+## LDAP commands

-The `ldap*` suite of commands can be used to manage LDAP.
-Their man pages are very well documented, but we've provided most common operations below.

-Note that the ldap.secret is a crypted file, and not equal to the actual password you need to run ldap commands.
+While we primarily use the API for LDAP operations, these commands may come in useful.
+These commands were for a previous version of our LDAP schema and may not work as-is.

 ### Ldapsearch Recipes

-`ldapsearch` can be used with and without authenticating as root.
-Without root, some fields (such as the password hash, altmail) will be hidden.

 ```bash
 # Dump the entire LDAP database in LDIF form, which can be used as a form of backup